yanmyoaung2004/kyaone-frontend/README.md

-# E-Commerce Management System
+# MyanTech E-Commerce Management System

-A comprehensive React-based e-commerce management system that handles the complete lifecycle of retail operations, from customer orders through delivery management.
+A comprehensive React-based e-commerce management system for MyanTech that handles the complete lifecycle of retail operations, from customer orders through delivery management.

 ## 🚀 Features